AshtrayShetty/Profanity-Sir-Cuss/README.md

 A small python script which uses proxy rotation to scrape all of music and artist data available on a website.
 The website in question is [lyricsondemand.com](https://www.lyricsondemand.com).
 It uses proxy rotation to obtain all the songs from a particular artist and then makes requests to [Lyrics.ovh](https://lyricsovh.docs.apiary.io/) to obtain the lyrics of a particular song.

 ## Motivation
 One day, I randomly had a thought about which genre in music has the most profane content (by that I mean the amount of verbal abuse that comes out of the artists mouth in songs).
-I did some research and could find no data about said topic.
+I did some research and could find no dataset from which one would come to any sort of conclusion about said topic.
 Hence, I took it as my duty :muscle: to make one (although it didn't come out the way I expected it to).

 ## Requirements
 ```